 Kleines Cafe (bottom left) and Franziskanerplatz by night – Photo Robert Pimm

 Cafe Korb (Brandstätte 9, 1st District).
 You can tell the Korb is something special the moment you click on their website: a steaming cup of coffee invites you, Alice-like, to “Enter”.
-Stepping into the cafe itself is initially less intriguing: although the furniture is allegedly ancient (the cafe was founded in 1904; Sigmund Freud was a regular), the decor is the victim of a 1960s makeover and not yet quite kitsch enough to be chic.
+Stepping into the cafe itself is initially less intriguing: although the cafe was founded in 1904 (Sigmund Freud was a regular), the decor is the result of a 1960s makeover and not everyone’s cup of tea.
 But the ubiquitous pictures of the owner, the legendary Susanne Widl, are a hint that the Korb is something special.
-A decorated cellar lounge offers a rich programme of cultural stimulation from music to poetry; and the cool manager, Franz Schubert, plays the saxophone.
+A decorated cellar lounge offers a rich programme of cultural stimulation from music to poetry to readings by our very own Robert Pimm; the cool manager, Franz Schubert, plays the saxophone.
 Even the loo doors are interesting (big in Japan, apparently).
-A find; and my hot chocolate was excellent.
+A place of special Viennese magic.

 The “Gents” (left) and “Ladies” signs at the Cafe Korb – photo Robert Pimm

 Cafe Landtmann (Universitätsring, 1st District).
 The Landtmann is one of the most famous Vienna cafes and meeting places, sitting on the Ringstrasse close to the Burgtheater, the Town Hall, the University and a host of city centre attractions.
 From the outside it is unexceptional; but inside, a series of spectacular linked rooms offer a host of cosy seating options – once you can get a waiter to take you to a table.
 The atmosphere is bustling and cosmopolitan, with plenty of both Viennese and tourists, and the uniformed waiters rushing around holding trays stacked with coffee and cakes can be a bit intimidating on a first visit.